⚓ Rhode Island Eviction Notice Laws

 Court Hearing

 Both parties appear before the judge.
-Bring all documentation: lease, notice to quit, proof of service, rent ledger, photographs, and any other evidence of violations.
+Bring all documentation: lease, notice, proof of service, rent ledger, photographs.
 Rhode Island courts give tenants a meaningful opportunity to present defenses — be thoroughly prepared.

 5